jaysoo/jaysoo.ca/_posts/2016-01-13-functional-programming-little-ideas.markdown

 In the illustration above, function *f* takes a triangle as input, and outputs a square.
 Function *g* takes in a square and outputs a triangle.

+When working with data in, data out, it is important to enforce function *purity*.
+A function is pure if its output is solely determined by its input.
+That is, given the same input, it must always return the same output.
+Furthermore, a pure function must not have any side effects.
+An effect is something like writing to database, changing a global variable, or throwing exceptions.

 With this idea in mind, we can implement a couple of functions to be used in our app.